emvaugh2/Linux-RedHat-Study-Notes/README.md

 **Today's Topics**
 * Linux User Management Deep Dive (Chapter 5)

+So it seems like you edit the `visudo` file to change sudo permissions for your system.
+You can assign users root-level access if you want.
+I believe that's what's happening.
+Will check with Chat GPT. visudo also runs a syntax check before saving the file.
+Or running the file.
+"Sudoers allows particular users to run various commands as the root user, without needing the root password."

+`ALL=(ALL)      ALL`.
+Lets break this down.
+The first all indicates which hosts that a user can run commands on.
+This is the person making the commands.
+The second ALL is for the target user.
+The last ALL indicates the commands that can be run.
+So you can run all commands.
+I still don't understand the second ALL completely.

+Before you remove a user, make sure you find the files, directories, and processes before you do so.
+Use `ps U <user_name>` to see which processes are being completely by a user.
+Check the `man` pages for all the options.
+Then, you can do `kill <PID>` to terminate the process.
+Use `find / -user <user_name>` to find the files and directories associated with a user.

+With `chmod`, you can load up the users and groups.
+You can do `chmd og+rw <file_name>`.
+Look into the instructions.
+It will definitely make this entire process easier.

+Set UID (SUID), Set GID (SGID), and sticky bit.
+The SUID executes a file as the owner of the file and not the user running the command.
+So like, the root user can run the command but the system will see it as the owner of the file (user1) actually running the file.
+Sticky bit allows for a user to only edit files or directories that they created.

+A file mask is the maximum amount of settings a file or directory can have when created.
+You can see this when you use the `umask` command.
+The number of maximum permissions overall is 777.
+The default function when creating folders is 777 and for files are 666. `umask` returns 4 digits.
+The first digit is for special permissions.
+The next 3 are owner, group, and other.
+Whatever this digit is, you subtract it from 7 to get what the default permissions will be when you create a file or folder.

 ## 11.15.2024

 **Today's Topics**
 * Linux User Management Deep Dive (Chapter 4)

+Lets look into the fields for /etc/shadow. username:<hashed password with salt>:last password change (in days):minium number of days required between password changes (set to 0 for password change at any time):the maximum number of days the password is valid:the number of days before a warning message about changing your password is sent:the number of days until an account will auto-disable:the number of days that an account has been disabled

+All of these fields can be changed via `passwd`.
+Look at the options.

+(You can actually tell which hashing algorithm is used (like SHA-256) by looking at the first number of the hashed password.
+They're separated by the $ signs.)

+Use `chage -l <user_name>` to see all of the password attributes for a user.
+You can also see the options using `chage -h`.
+This is all good for password management.
+It's like AD but just not as pretty.

+If you lock a user's password, they can no longer use that password but they can still access a server in different ways where the password isn't required.
+If you disable a user's account, they can't use that account.
+Just be familiar with differences for security reasons.

 ## 11.14.2024